Phase 3: Multi-Session Continuity Infrastructure

 Component 3: Backlog file scaffolding

 If .claude/known-issues.md already exists, leave it alone.
-If it doesn'tand the quality pair was set up in Phase 3, create it now with thedocumented format from Phase 1.
+If it doesn'tand a quality pair (auditor + remediator) exists in `.claude/agents/`,create it now with this format:

-If .claude/security-findings.md doesn't exist and security-auditor wasset up in Phase 3, create:
+If .claude/security-findings.md doesn't exist and a security-auditor wasset up by an earlier phase, create:

 `.claude/security-findings.md`: